jonathanyvargas/textmygov-frame/README.md

-Custom iframe with TextMyGov branding, built to use in conjunction with the Brizy (https://www.brizy.io/cloud) TextMyGov widget.
+Custom iframe with TextMyGov branding, built to be used in conjunction with the Brizy (https://www.brizy.io/cloud) TextMyGov widget.

 This iframe will house the Brizy popup window, which can be grabbed from within the Brizy script after making and publishing the widget in Brizy.